AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 1. **Users:** Use this option to determine which users are assigned this role.
 You can choose one or more users using the search box.

-   **Add users to custom role CSV upload:** To add users via CSV upload, add a CustomRole column to the .csv file that the Administrator used to import users.
-Enter the role of the user under the CustomRole column for the users to whom you wish to assign a custom role.
+   **Add users to custom role CSV upload:** To add users via CSV updalod, add a CustomRole column to the .csv file that the Administrator used to import users.
+Enter the role of the user under the CustomRole coloumn for the users to whom you wish to assign a cusrom role.
 To upload the CSV file, click  **[!UICONTROL Add > Upload a CSV]**.

    CustomRole columnNote: